Warwick Build Guide by betazoid

-Contrastingly to a solo-top Warwick guide, jungle WW relies less on items and defense and more on offense (during the early levels) to maximise his usefulness.
+Contrastingly to a solo-top Warwick guide, jungle WW relies less on items.
 This is due to the masteries and runes taken to maximise jungling speed and minimise damage taken from minions.
 As you will be up against minions rather than actual opponenets, a jungling warwick is far less reliant on farm and items than his laning counterpart.
 Basically all you need is your ultimate to be an effective jungler as you won't be looking to stand toe-to-toe to fight the enemy team.
 Rather you will be using Infinite Duress to gank opponents, which even if cancelled before completion will effectively be a stun for your teammates to follow.

 As such, during your short stay in a lane you want to take as much damage for your teammates whilst dealing maximum damage.
 Your enemy won't be able to focus you whilst your spending the majority of your time out of sight between jugnles, always moving around the map and this enables you to more agressive in comparison to solo-top WW.
 Your play-style should reflect this advantage during early and mid game.
 Late game your role will gradually develop into that of an off-tank, working over the enemy supports or carries.